Continuous Monitoring, Real-Time Decisions

-In the 1990s, Reardon, a professor and researcher at Colorado State University (CSU), recognized a significant need for a device that could measure the concentration of chemical contaminants in food and water—a device that could take these measurements rapidly, accurately, and inexpensively.
+Reardon, a professor and researcher at Colorado State University (CSU), recognized a significant need for a device that could measure the concentration of chemical contaminants in food and water—a device that could take these measurements rapidly, accurately, and inexpensively.
 Although traditional laboratory sampling methods can yield very accurate measurements, they are also complex, time-intensive, expensive, and—most importantly—they do not provide continuous in-place measurements.

-From Research Lab to Product Development
+From Research Lab to Product

 In 2010, working in tandem with Cenergy, CSU’s commercialization arm for clean and renewable technologies developed at the university, Reardon created OptiEnz Sensors, LLC, to develop, manufacture, and sell the biosensors.
 Later that year, the first commercial prototype sensor was developed, and OptiEnz began field testing.
-The company has now constructed and tested sensor tips for 18 different organic chemicals including alcohols, sugars, and hydrocarbons.
+The company has now constructed and tested sensor tips for 18 different organic chemicals including alcohols, sugars, hydrocarbons, and solvents.